 The Research Experience for Undergraduates (REU) program provides students the opportunity to develop their skills by researching projects that advance state-of-the-art applications in various fields.
 The Academic Undergraduate Research (AUR) program allows students to work alongside faculty members to meaningfully participate in research and earn credit towards their degree.

-Undergraduate students spend an average of 600 hours in industry-standard labs such as the BioMolecular Engineering laboratory suite, the Construction Science and Engineering Center, the Gene Carter Apple Technologies Learning Suite, the Johnson Controls Environmental Systems and Software Development Laboratories, and the Ruehlow Nursing Complex.
+Undergraduate students spend hundreds of hours in industry-standard labs such as the BioMolecular Engineering laboratory suite, the Construction Science and Engineering Center, the Gene Carter Apple Technologies Learning Suite, the Johnson Controls Environmental Systems and Software Development Laboratories, and the Ruehlow Nursing Complex.